 (a) A company electing to conduct operations under a trade name must first register the trade name with the commission.

 (b) A company must conduct all operations under the company name, a registered trade name, or both.
-The term "operations" includes, but is not limited to advertising, ticketing, and identifying vehicles.
+Operations includes, but is not limited to advertising, ticketing, and identifying vehicles.

 (c) A company may not operate under a company name or trade name that is similar to that of another company if use of the similar name misleads the public or results in unfair or destructive competitive practices.